 This is my question

-Regarding autonomous driving, regulations and responsibility remain unclear, and the technology has barely progressed beyond the demonstration stage.
+Regarding autonomous driving, regulations and accountability remain unclear, and little progress has been made beyond the pilot testing stage.

-The amount of investment in AI infrastructure is also in a completely different league from that of the United States and China.
+The amount of investment in AI infrastructure is also orders of magnitude smaller compared to the United States and China.

-Of course, it's not that Japan lacks technological capabilities,
+Of course, it's not that Japan lacks technical capabilities.

-The era when Japanese cars dominated the world is now nothing more than a thing of the past.
+The era when Japanese cars dominated the world is now a thing of the past.

-The ability to create "unbreakable cars" is impressive, but that alone is not enough to drive a change in the global trend.
+The ability to create "unbreakable cars" is impressive, but that alone is not enough to change the course of the world.

 So where should Japan compete?